-With vaccinations rising, religious groups eye bigger gatherings at upcoming major holidays
+With vaccinations rising, religious groups see hope on horizon as major holidays approach

 Overall, fewer typical worship attendees say their congregations are closed for in-person services than last summer (a drop from 31 percent to 17 percent), with most saying their congregations are open with some restrictions.
 Just 12 percent say their churches are open as normal, according to Pew.

-The Biden administration, he said, has been communicating in much more detail with faith leaders with updates from FEMA and the Department of Homeland Security, especially on how to help people get vaccinated.
+The Biden administration, Aten said, has been communicating in much more detail with faith leaders with updates from FEMA and the Department of Homeland Security, especially on how to help people get vaccinated.

 “The previous administration was more like a PR, this is why you should vote for us,” he said of emails from then-President Donald Trump’s staffers.
-“Most communication was about this is what the previous administration was doing in terms on religious protections, little on how faith communities could help.”
+“Most communication was about this is what the previous administration was doing in terms of religious protections, little on how faith communities could help.”

 Ahead of Ramadan, the holy month of fasting and prayer during which Muslims typically gather to break their fast and pray together after sundown, mosque leaders are debating how to hold gatherings.
 Nihad Awad, the national director of Washington-based Council on American-Islamic Relations, said that about 150 Muslim leaders, physicians, scholars and activists across the country have been communicating over a WhatsApp chain about their plans but that most leaders are following local public health guidance.